-Output data is available as a parallel bus in LVDS-compatible(default) or CMOS modes.
-In either case, the data is presented in either double data rate (DDR) or single data rate (default) format.
-Figures 1A and 1B show the timing relationships for LVDS and CMOS modes, respectively.
+Output data is available as a parallel bus in LVDS-compatible (default) or CMOS modes.
+In either case, the data is presented in double data rate (DDR) format.
+Figures 3 and 4 show the timing relationships for LVDS and CMOS modes, respectively.

-Additionally, the drive current for LVDS mode can be set to a nominal 3mA(default) or a power-saving 2mA.
+Additionally, the drive current for LVDS mode can be set to a nominal 3mA (default) or a power-saving 2mA.
 The lower current setting can be used in designs where the receiver is in close physical proximity to the A/D. The applicability of this setting is dependent upon the PCB layout, therefore the user should experiment to determine if performance degradation is observed.
-Note that a far-end termination resistor is required in LVDS mode for correct operation.

-The output mode can be controlled through the SPI port, by writing to address 0x73, see "Serial Peripheral Interface" on page 25.
+The output mode can be controlled through the SPI port, by writing to address 0x73, see "Serial Peripheral Interface" on page 22.

 An external resistor creates the bias for the LVDS drivers.
-A 10k $\Omega$ , 1% resistor must be connected from the RLVDS pin to OVSS.
+A $10k\Omega$ , 1% resistor must be connected from the RLVDS pin to OVSS.